Cian0Projects/CianOC/README.md

 If forking this website please do so by giving proper attribution to the original creator Brittany Chiang.

-I value keeping my site open source, but as you all know, _**plagiarism is bad**_.
+From the original creator: "I value keeping my site open source, but as you all know, _**plagiarism is bad**_.
 It's always disheartening whenever I find that someone has copied my site without giving me credit.
 I spent a non-trivial amount of effort building and designing this iteration of my website, and I am proud of it!
 All I ask of you all is to not claim this effort as your own.

-Please also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [Gatsby docs](https://www.gatsbyjs.org/docs/).
+Please also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [Gatsby docs](https://www.gatsbyjs.org/docs/)."

 ### TL;DR